Amirresm/tokenscope/README.md

   </a>
 </p>

+> **Note:** This repository accompanies an academic tool submission.
+> Details will be updated after the review process.

 ## Getting Started

+Using Docker is the recommended way to get started with TokenScope:

 ### Docker

-Using docker is the recommended way to get started with TokenScope:

 ```Bash
 git clone https://github.com/Amirresm/tokenscope.git